 Windows has native support for file encryption.
 This is called Encrypting File System or EFS in short.
-For EFS supported editions and other information check out this post Encrypting File System supported editions in Windows.
+This post explains how to use the command

 To perform encryption on a single file you can run the below command.

 To perform encryption on a list of files:

 To decrypt a file